LostInCompilation/CMake-Print-Colored-Text/README.md

 # CMake Print Colored Text

-A small helper to include in your CMake build system to have colored text output, independent of the used Terminal or operating system.
+A small and easy to use helper to include in your CMake build system to have colored text output, independent of the used Terminal or operating system.

 ## Contents
 - [Description](#description)